-As you well know, programs under Title I of the ESSA are designed to help disadvantaged and low-income children meet high academic standards.
+As you well know, many of the programs and initiatives contained in ESSA are designed to help disadvantaged and low-income children meet high academic standards.
 However, poor health, rather than other academic factors, is a major contributor to poor academic achievement in students.
 Keeping students healthy improves their ability to learn in the classroom, graduate from high school, and become productive citizens overall.
-1 According to the Centers for Disease Control and Prevention's (CDC) 2011 Youth Risk Behavior Surveillance Survey (YRBSS), only 29% of students engaged in the recommended 60 minutes of physical activity every day, 14% did not participate in any physical activity and 11% drank soda three or more times per day, and less than one-third of students ate fruit or vegetables two or more times per day, in the seven days preceding the survey.2 Additionally, poor health indicators abound in populations of students and low-income students.
-In terms of health disparities, some 23% of Latino children and 20% of African American children are obese, compared to 14% of non-Latino White and 7% of Asian

-American children.3 Children from low-income families, which represent almost half (44%) of all U.S. students,4 also experience more burden from chronic disease, infectious disease, childhood injury, and social/emotional and behavioral problems as well as more violence and death than children from higher-income families.5-6 Further, poor children receive less and lower-quality medical care than their higher-income peers 6-7 and therefore are more likely to be absent and ultimately drop out of school.
+1 According to the Centers for Disease Control and Prevention's (CDC) 2011 Youth Risk Behavior Surveillance Survey (YRBSS), only 29% of students engaged in the recommended 60 minutes of physical activity every day, 14% did not participate in any physical activity and 11% drank soda three or more times per day, and less than one-third of students ate fruit or vegetables two or more times per day, in the seven days preceding the survey.2 Additionally, poor health indicators abound in populations of students known to suffer from health disparities, notably those in racial and ethnic minority populations and low-income students.
+In terms of health disparities, some 23% of Latino children and 20% of African American children are obese, compared to 14% of non-Latino White and 7% of Asian American children.3 Children from low-income families, which represent almost half (44%) of all U.S. students,4 also experience more burden from chronic disease, infectious disease, childhood injury, and social/emotional and behavioral problems as well as more violence and death than children from higher-income families.5-6 Further, poor children receive less and lower-quality medical care than their higher-income peers 6-7 and therefore are more likely to be absent and ultimately drop out of school.
 8-9 Yet, when students receive health education, health services, physical education and nutritional interventions academic performance and educational achievement levels significantly improve.10